Monitor Your Linux Servers with Xitoring

 Xitoring automatically generates graphs, set up triggers, and shows all essential data in your dashboard.

-2. Run it in Command Line
+2. Run it in the Command Line

 Copy and Paste your unique installation command into the server’s command line or ask your sysadmin or colleague to do it, it’s very lightweight, robust, and flexible.
 Also, it can be easily uninstalled anytime.